mrchrisadams/sonniesedge-website/content/talks/dear-developer.md

 <p>Especially HTML.
 It is strong because it is such a simple, [declarative language](https://en.wikipedia.org/wiki/Declarative_programming).
 It _requests_ things from the browser.
 Flirts with it.
 It doesn't _demand_, like other languages might.

 <aside  class="comp-talk__note">
 <p>Technically, HTML is a domain-specific markup language that requests an outcome, and doesn't care how that is accomplished.
-This is in stark contrast to imperative languages, which explictly details what a program should do at every moment of its state.
+This is in stark contrast to imperative languages, which explicitly details what a program should do at every moment of its state.
 </aside>
 </div>
 </section>